VirginiaDooley/nova-new/notes.md

 x add devise navigation

 questions:
+How to render join table attributes?
+Does Omniauth class method count towards spec?

 x Move new client form to programmes/:programme_id/clients/new with link from programme X Add some attribute to the join table related to clients_programmes Fix redirect after outcome creation
-Render join table options // data with a check selection box / form
+Render join table options // data with a check selection box / form Create a Nav Bar of App Functions